exercism/javascript/exercises/concept/factory-sensors/.docs/instructions.md

 ## 2. Detect overheating

-Elena is very pleased with your first assignment and ask you to deal with the monitoring of the machines' temperature.
+Elena is very pleased with your first assignment and asks you to deal with the monitoring of the machines' temperature.
 While chatting with a technician, Greg, you are told that if the temperature of a machine exceeds 500°C, the technicians start worrying about overheating.

 The machine is equipped with a sensor that measures its internal temperature.